sykang169/aws-well-architected-labs-kor/content/performanceefficiency/cloudwatcheventemail/ec2/_index.en.md

 1. The `ALBDNS` in output is the DNS address of the Application Load Balancer.
 After selecting the output in the upper tab, copy the value of `ALBDNS` and put it in the address bar of your web browser.
     ![CloudwatchDashboard](/images/war/cloudwatch-albdns.png#medium)

-1. You can see the this screen.
+1. You can see this screen.
     ![CloudwatchDashboard](/images/war/cloudwatch-ec22.png#medium)
     The CPU usage of this web server is 0%.
 When you click the Load test button at the top, the screen changes and the CPU load of EC2 rises to 100%.
     ![CloudwatchDashboard](/images/war/cloudwatch-ec2-loadtest2.png#medium)